cupcake-recipes.com

 Preparation Steps

-• Cook the elbow macaroni according to package directions until al dente.
+• Cook the elbow macaroni in a large pot of salted boiling water until 1 minute shy of al dente.
 Drain and set aside.

-• In a large saucepan or Dutch oven, melt the butter over medium heat.
-Whisk in the flour and cook for 1-2 minutes, until lightly golden, creating a roux.
+• In a large saucepan or Dutch oven, melt 0.25 cup of butter over medium heat.
+Whisk in the flour and cook for 1-2 minutes until bubbly and golden.

-• Add the cooked macaroni to the cheese sauce and stir to combine.
+• Add the cooked macaroni to the cheese sauce and stir until the pasta is evenly coated.

 Notes